-Vermont Leadership Institute: Class of 2019
+Vermont Leadership Institute: Class of 2024

-Program Description and Timeline
+Program Description and Tentative Timeline

 Since 1995, the Snelling Center’s Vermont Leadership Institute (VLI) has been the state’s preeminent leadership development program.
-There are currently more than 500 program graduates actively influencing Vermont’s future in business, public policy, education, community development and in a wide range of volunteer and non-profit sector roles.
+There are currently more than 650 program graduates actively influencing Vermont’s future in business, public policy, education, community development and in a wide range of volunteer and non-profit sector roles.

-The Vermont Leadership Institute fosters ethical and transformative leadership, drawing on expert faculty from within Vermont, as well as dynamic presenters from across the nation.
+VLI fosters ethical and transformative leadership, drawing on expert faculty from within Vermont, as well as dynamic presenters from across the nation.
 The curriculum is both thought-provoking and tailored to a variety of adult learning styles.
-We create a learning environment that challenges participants to develop self-awareness and acquire knowledge and skills that result in strong and effective leadership.
+VLI teaches participants to examine the status quo and promote change in a safe and inclusive non-partisan environment.

-Class of 2019 Program Sessions
+Class of 2024 Tentative Program Sessions*

-2 days: Thursday and Friday, September 20 & 21, 2018
+2 days: Thursday and Friday, September 21 & 22, 2023

 Leadership in Context